Gradings in Taekwon-Do

 It is the responsibility of the student to achieve a high level of competence in all areas of grading requirements to the best of their ability.
 Students are tested on overall performance in each area, to assess their worthiness of rank promotion.

 All Black Belts are expected to have developed proficiency and thorough understanding of all colour belt grading requirements, as well as

 their own requirements.

 These promotions are rare, and granted very sparingly.
 A double promotion is generally only given during the lower ranks.
 It is reserved for the student who has shown exceptional mastery of techniques as well as outstanding attitude, application and attendance.
 At Thoroughbred Taekwon-Do we encourage excellence and hard work rather than hold back those who excel in determination and dedication.

 A double promotion is more common in the case of a student who has previous martial arts background, particularly in Taekwon-do.
 A student cannot apply for double promotion.

 When a student has performed to a satisfactory level in all grading requirements, a pass is granted.
 At this point, a student can commence preparing for their next level.

-A student who has performed satisfactorily in most areas of grading requirements, but has obvious deficiencies in a certain area, will be granted a pass incomplete.
-They will be required to perform that aspect again at their next grading, or a date soon after the original grading to confirm the promotion.
+A student who has performed satisfactorily in most areas of grading requirements, but has obvious deficiencies in a certain area, will be granted an incomplete pass .
+They will be required to perform that element again at their next grading, or a date soon after the original grading.
 If no improvement is shown, no promotion is given.